kahofujita/kahofujita/README.md

 ----------------------------------------

 I have been coding for over a year and have found my passion in front-end and full-stack development.<br />
-I love working with a team to create a collaborative and engaging work environment.
+I love working with teams to create a collaborative and engaging work environment.
 <br />

 * 🌍  I'm based in Vancouver, Canada